 Tinsel in a Tangle?
 Don’t Let Stress Spoil the Season

-.
-She knows you can’t buck those time-intensive traditions altogether (bah, humbug!).
-Instead, she suggests finding ways to enjoy the planning, and the season, itself.
+While you can’t buck those time-intensive traditions altogether (bah, humbug!), you can find ways to enjoy the planning, and the season, itself.

 Set the tone.
 Light a spicy fragranced candle or whip up a special hot drink before setting to work on a wrapping or baking bonanza.
 It’ll set a cheerful tone to help make those must-do chores part of the fun, rather than something to rush through.
 Or set a time limit for your project and stick to it, then reward yourself with the hot drink while you curl up with a book or watch that TV show you DVR’ed weeks ago and haven’t had one second to view.